-Columbia University Libraries' research collections on Africa south of the Sahara contain over 134,000 book titles & over 1,700 current serials in history, political science, law, sociology, anthropology, economics, geography, geoscience, literature, ethnomusiciology, and the visual arts.
-The Libraries also hold over 600 African Studies videos.
+Columbia University Libraries' research collections on Africa south of the Sahara contain over 238,000 book titles & over 1,700 current serials--electronic or in print--in history, political science, law, literature, philosophy, religion, sociology, anthropology, archaeology, economics, the visual arts, health sciences, ethnomusiciology, geography, and geoscience.
+The Libraries also hold over 700 Africa-related videos, on DVD or online.

 The African Studies Librarian is Yuusuf S. Caruso.

 For over a half century, the Libraries have built an extensive collection to support instructional and research programs on Africa at the University.
 For more information on these programs, contact the following:

 -- Department of Africana Studies at Barnard College